-Find out how the administration’s policies put asylum seekers—the majority of whom are people of color—at increased risk and threaten to destroy the asylum system as we know it.
+Find out how the U.S. administration’s policies put asylum seekers—the majority of whom are people of colour—at increased risk and threaten to destroy the asylum system as we know it.
 Instead of protecting the public, the new proposals appear likely to worsen our unprecedented health crisis.

-Editor's note: The IRC is monitoring the allegations about hysterectomies performed on asylum seekers in the Irwin County ICE Detention Center in Georgia.
+Editor's note: The IRC is monitoring the allegations about hysterectomies performed on asylum seekers in the Irwin County ICE Detention Centre in Georgia.
 Read more below.

 Border closures worsen the pandemic

 Prior to the pandemic, the Trump administration had taken steps to turn away families seeking safety.
 By placing an arbitrary daily limit on the number of asylum seekers who could be processed, and forcing asylum seekers to make their case from Mexico rather than inside the U.S., tens of thousands of people were being sent into harm’s way.

 Then, in late March, the Trump administration issued an order to immediately deny entry to non-citizens arriving at the border—with no opportunity to request sanctuary.
 In just six weeks, the Customs and Border Patrol (CBP) denied entry to some 20,000 people, including 400 unaccompanied children.
 CBP considered these cases for an average of just 96 minutes each before deciding to turn back asylum seekers without any ability to bolster their case or provide more information.
 Although local communities in northern Mexico have made valiant efforts to welcome those turned away at the border, services are overwhelmed and asylum seekers often find themselves at risk of the same type of violence they fled.